-Growing up, eating out didn’t happen too often.
-We didn’t live close to restaurants, my parents both worked full time, so my mom meal planned and most nights cooked or on the weekends one of my parents would grill out.
+Growing up, eating out didn’t happen very often.
+We didn’t live close to restaurants, so my mom meal planned and most nights cooked or on the weekends one of my parents would grill out.

 As creatures of habit, we always ordered the same meals and soups.
-I didn’t taste hot and sour soup until I was grown because why would you when there’s a meat treasure inside of the wontons in Wonton Soup.
-For me, Moo Goo Gai Pan was my go to plate.
+I didn’t taste hot and sour soup until I was grown because why would you when there’s a meat treasure inside of the wontons in Wonton Soup?
+Delicious Moo Goo Gai Pan was always on my plate.
+Now, I’m more of a Chicken with Mixed Vegetables kind of gal, but I prefer it to be swimming in a lighter brown sauce that’s reminiscent of the Moo Goo Gai Pan sauce.

 A helpful hint for cutting the boneless, skinless chicken breasts is to place them in the freezer for 30-45 minutes or until they firm up a bit.
-You don’t want to freeze them, but just help them to stay still while slicing them.
-Also, slice the meat against the grain of the chicken into long thin strips.
+You don’t want to freeze them, but the tiny bit of firmness makes it much easier to slice thin pieces of chicken.
+Also, slice the meat against the grain of the chicken into long thin strips and then cut those piece in half to make thin pieces that cook quickly.

 Chicken and Vegetables: